Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Show location history/README.md

 ## About the data

 The sample uses a light gray vector basemap.
-The default data source relies on `Core Location`, which works with either device sensors or location simulation.
+The default data source relies on [Core Location](https://developer.apple.com/documentation/corelocation/), which works with either device sensors or location simulation.

 ## Tags